ClickHouse/dbt-clickhouse/README.md

 so usage should be limited to datasets that are easily recreated
 - This strategy operates directly on the affected table/relation (with creating any intermediate or temporary tables), so if there is an issue during the operation, the data in the incremental model is likely to be in an invalid state
+- When using lightweight deletes, dbt-clickhouse enabled the setting `allow_nondeterministic_mutations`.
+In some very rare cases using non-deterministic incremental_predicates this could result in a race condition for the updated/deleted items (and related log messages in the ClickHouse logs).
+To ensure consistent results the incremental predicates should only include sub-queries on data that will not be modified during the incremental materialization.

 ### The Append Strategy